-Two types of art predominate in Paleolithic cave art: drawing and engraving.
+Two types of cave art predominate in Paleolithic culture: drawing and engraving.
 At Lascaux, however, it is painting that dominates - a comparably rare situation in French prehistoric caves.
 The main technique used by Lascaux's artists was the spraying of pulverized colour pigments down a tube made of wood, bone or plant materials - a technique which appears to have worked successfully on all surfaces throughout the subterranean complex.

 The 2,000 or so images divide into two main categories: animals and symbols.
 The animals consist of species that Magdalenian cavemen would have hunted and eaten (like aurochs, deer, musk-oxen, horses and bison), as well as dangerous predators that they would have feared (like bears, lions, and wolves).
 Curiously, in view of the fact that the Magdalenian era is nicknamed the "reindeer age", as well as the large number of reindeer bones discovered in the cave, there is only one image of a reindeer in the entire complex.

 Research has established that each animal species pictorialized at Lascaux represents a specific period of the calendar, according to their mating habits.
 Horses represent the end of winter or the beginning of spring; aurochs high summer; while stags mark the onset of autumn.
 During their mating period, they are extremely active and animated.
 From this viewpoint, the animal art at Lascaux contrasts with that of several other sites, whose animal pictures offer a much more static outline.
 (Compare, for instance, the pictures of mammoths among the Kapova Cave Paintings (12,500 BCE) in the Shulgan-Tash Preserve, Russia.
 For examples of Neolithic animal art from Anatolia, see: Gobekli Tepe, Megalithic Art.)